Fun with shear operations and SVD – V – matrices of sheared n-dimensional ellipsoids

 I have discussed how the coefficients of two matrices which can be used to define a centered, rotated ellipse can be used to calculate geometrical properties of the ellipse:

-The lengths σ1, σ2 of the ellipse’s principal axes and the rotation angle by which the major axis is rotated against the x-axis of the Euclidean coordinate system [ECS] we work with.
+The lengths σ1, σ2 of the ellipse’s principal axes and the rotation angle by which the major axis is rotated against the x-axis of the Cartesian coordinate system [CCS] we work with.

 But there are other properties which are interesting, too.
 A centered, rotated ellipse has two points with extremal values in their y-coordinates.
 Can we express the coordinates – or equivalently the components of respective position vectors – in terms of the basic matrix coefficients?